Ghostly Tales for Ghastly Kids: Bogman

 Helen loves going to the toilet but only to escape her parents' rules.
-The complicated back of the toilet allows Helen to hide her comic books from her family's clutches so that her weak bladder excuses are more convincing.
+The complicated back of the toilet allows Helen to hide her comic books from her family's clutches so that her "weak bladder" excuses are more convincing.
 One morning, her mother orders her to clean up after breakfast and Helen starts to "feel" cramps.
 Her mother threatens that if she disobeyed, The Bogman will come for her.
 When she returns home from school hours later, Helen asks her father who The Bogman is.
-He explains as he prepares the family's dinner that six months ago, a skeleton from the Stone Age had been discovered under the drainage of their house and is said to have come to life at times to look for the people that had drowned him in a bog.
+He explains as he prepares the family's dinner that six months ago, a skeletal bog body from the Stone Age had been discovered under the drainage of their house and is said to have come to life at times to look for the people that had drowned him in a bog.

-At dinner, Helen's parents are adamant that Helen washes everyone's dishes.
+At dinner, Helen's parents are adamant she washes everyone's dishes.
 Luckily, her father falls asleep and Helen sneaks away as her mother snaps at him.
 On the toilet, Helen hears clattering noises, assuming she had called her mother's bluff but the clattering becomes louder and she hears footsteps inside the toilet.
 A thunderstorm appears in the ceiling and she smells rotting wood as a voice wails for vengeance.
 A skeleton's hand shoots out of the toilet and grabs Helen, making the toilet break off the hinges.
 In the kitchen, liquidated peat pours out of the taps and floods the room until it wakes Helen's father up.
 The Bogman skeleton introduces himself as Marg and accuses Helen's family of killing him.
 Helen frantically denies it as the skeleton pulls her towards the toilet.
-Her parents burst into the room as her brother Damien runs to his room for cover.
+Her parents burst into the room as her brother Damian runs to his room for cover.
 Helen throws a comic to her father, who rolls it and strikes Marg, turning it into a spear.
 Marg disintegrates into dust and the thunder clouds disappear, leaving the messy kitchen and the wrecked toilet behind.
 It would take three weeks for the house to be cleaned and fixed, and the epilogue notes that Helen would do the most work.
 Meanwhile, Marg's disintegrated remains are gathered in a bin bag with peat and dumped in the local landfill, but it is likely that Marg might return someday.